simonhicks/todo.vim/README.md

 This is a minimal vim plugin for handling simple todo files that look like this:

     [ ] This is a TODO item
     [ ] !
-This is an important TODO item
+This is a high priority TODO item
     [X] This item is finished

-It provides bindings for checking/unchecking items, adding/removing the bang, a command to open named todo files and a command to add a todo item to each file from anywhere in vim.
+It provides bindings for checking/unchecking items, adding/removing the bang, a command to open named todo files, a command to add a todo item to each file from anywhere in vim and syntax highlighting to make high priority items stand out.
 That's all it does.

 ## USAGE